SahanaReddy06/Jenkins/README.md

 Jenkins configuration is stored inside the jenkins-data volume.

-After system restart, simply run:
+After a system restart, simply run:

 docker start jenkins-blueocean

-No need to rebuild the Docker image every time.
+No need to rebuild the Docker image again.

 🎉 Jenkins is Ready!